jasminepahwa17/jasminepahwa17/README.md

 My name is Jasmine.
 You can call me Jas.

 I am an undergraduate student studying Web Development.
-I am interested in Javascript and it's frameworks and have a little interest in Graphic Designing
+I am interested in Javascript and it's frameworks and Graphic Designing.

-I am currently learning NodeJs.
-Ask me about **Reactjs & ExpressJs**
+I am currently learning NodeJs and ReactJs and am available for freelancing.

-I’m available for freelancing.
 Reach me at **jasminepahwa4567@gmail.com**

 <br/>